The Pallbearer: Plot

-Tom Thompson, 25, still lives with his mother.
-A former high school classmate's mother, Ruth Abernathy, calls to say his "best friend," Bill, committed suicide, asking him to give his eulogy.
+Tom Thompson still lives with his mother.
+A former high school classmate's mother, Ruth Abernathy, calls to say his "best friend", Bill, died by suicide, asking him to give his eulogy.
 Not remembering him, nevertheless he agrees to be a pallbearer.
 Meanwhile, his high school crush, Julie DeMarco, reappears in town.

 At the funeral, Tom's vague and impersonal eulogy confuses the Abernathys and amuses his friends.
 Julie, upset at their disrespect, tries to leave as they carry Bill's casket out of the church.
 Tom drags the casket and the rest of the pallbearers after Julie.
-Asking if she knew Bill; she admits she didn't but was saddened to see him in the casket.
+Upon being asked if she knew Bill, she admits she didn't but was saddened to see him in the casket.
 Asking her out upsets Bill's relatives, so he's forcefully relieved of his duties as pallbearer.
 Visibly upset, Ruth tells Tom he is in Bill's will.

 Afterwards, Tom calls Julie and she requests Scott and Cynthia come along for a double date.
 At dinner, Julie and Scott click, while conversation between Tom and Julie is stilted.
 Scott mentions that Tom still lives with his mother.
 Disgusted by Scott, Tom reluctantly drives Julie home.
 Arriving, she reveals she remembers him in high school.
 As Tom leans in for a kiss, Julie turns and they knock heads.
 She apologizes for giving off the wrong signals, as she is moving away.

 Rejected at his second job interview, Tom goes to Ruth's to help pack Bill's room.
 Looking through old photos of Bill, they kiss and have sex.
 She tells him about Bill's father, who died in the war.
 Tom tells Ruth about Bill's fictitious love interest based completely on his own infatuation with Julie, and they continue to see each other.